Ah, Christmas. Is it possible to experience mindfulness at Christmas, the most frantic of seasons?

 Say No

-It’s ok to say no. If invites are flooding in, ask yourself, is this a valuable use of my time?
+It's ok to say no. If invites are flooding in, ask yourself: Is this a valuable use of my time?
 Do I want to go?
 Do I feel I should go?
 Can I afford it?
-If it doesn’t tick those boxes, then say no and enjoy a bit of downtime instead.
+If it doesn’t check those boxes, then say no and enjoy a bit of downtime instead.

 Spend Within Your Means